OI-wiki/i18n/docs/geometry/convex-hull.md

 ### How to find the convex hull

-Common methods for finding the convex hull include Graham's scan and Andrew's algorithm.
+Common methods for finding convex hulls include Graham's scan and Andrew's algorithm.
 Here we will focus on introducing Andrew's algorithm.

 #### Andrew's algorithm for finding the convex hull